Ravenbrook/mps/procedure/review.rst

 defects.

-_`.brainstorm.raise`: Raises each major defect in turn, reminding participants of the issue, and asking how it happenned and what could have prevented it.
+_`.brainstorm.raise`: Raises each major defect in turn, reminding participants of the issue, and asking how it happened and what could have prevented it.

 _`.brainstorm.disc`: Encourage discussion for no more than about five